ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 For example, a number of parameters/claims are already used to transport information that acts de facto as identifier of token series, in the PSK mode of the DTLS profile {{RFC9202}}, in the OSCORE profile {{RFC9203}}, and in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}}.

+# Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}

+This section extends the semantics of the "ace_profile" parameter defined in {{RFC9200}} for the OAuth 2.0 token endpoint at the authorization server.

+In addition to what is specified in {{Sections 5.8.1, 5.8.2, and 5.8.4.3 of RFC9200}}, the following applies.

+* When sending an access token request to the token endpoint at the AS (see {{Section 5.8.1 of RFC9200}}), C MAY include the "ace_profile" parameter, specifying the identifier of the profile that C wishes to use towards the RS.

+* If the AS receives an access token request that includes the "ace_profile" parameter specifying the identifier of a profile, then the AS proceeds as follows.

+  In case the AS does not issue access tokens per the profile specified in the access token request, or C and the RS do not share that profile, then the AS MUST reject the request and reply with an error response (see {{Section 5.8.3 of RFC9200}}).
+The error response MUST have a response code equivalent to the CoAP code 4.00 (Bad Request) and MUST include the error code "incompatible_ace_profiles".

+  In case the AS issues an access token to C, the access token MUST be per the profile whose identifier was specified by the "ace_profile" parameter in the access token request.

+  In case the AS replies to C with a successful access token response (see {{Section 5.8.2 of RFC9200}}), then the response MAY include the "ace_profile" parameter.
+If it is included in the access token response, the "ace_profile" parameter MUST specify the same profile identifier that was specified by the "ace_profile" parameter of the corresponding access token request.

 # Updated Requirements on Profiles # {#sec-updated-requirements}

 {{Section C of RFC9200}} compiles a list of requirements on the profiles of ACE.
 This document amends two of those requirements as follows.